 - Incomplete courses from the graduation term: If such a course is completed according to the terms of the Contract for Incomplete, the graduation term conferral date will be honored.
 Example: A student is graduating in the fall semester and is granted an incomplete course grade.
 The contract has a deadline of January 15th which the student meets.
 The conferral date will be for the fall semester (December 31). - Courses completed after the current conferral date will cause the degree to be posted on the next conferral date.

-Semester Conferral "Intent to Graduate" Submission Deadline NCA Deadline Degree Conferral

-Fall July 15th October 31 st December 31st

-Spring December 15th March 31 st May 31st

-Summer May 15th June 30 th August 31st
+Semester Conferral Graduation Application Deadline NCA Deadline Degree Conferral Fall September 30th October 31 st December 31st Spring February 28th March 31 st May 31st Summer May 31st June 30 th August 31st